Major Updates with The SAVE Lawsuit

 Mar 3, 2026

 If you’re reading this, I probably don’t need to recap the two-year legal battle over the SAVE plan.
 We’ve covered it extensively.
 In our last update, we shared that the plaintiffs and the defendants (who were essentially aligned at that point) had agreed to a settlement to wind down SAVE.
 The expectation was that the court would approve that settlement and provide a structured off-ramp.
 That didn’t happen.
+Instead, we’ve seen four major events in the case, with a fifth still imminent.

 Brandon Barfield